 \section{Abstract}

 Quantum states can be written in infinitely many ways depending on the choices of basis.
-Schmidt decomposition of a quantum state has a lot of properties useful in the study of entanglement.
+The Schmidt decomposition of a quantum state has many useful properties in the study of entanglement.
 All bipartite states admit Schmidt decomposition, but this does not extend to multipartite systems.
 We obtain necessary and sufficient conditions for the existence of Schmidt decompositions of multipartite states.
 Moreover, we provide an efficient algorithm to obtain the decomposition for a Schmidt decomposable multipartite state.